WestonShakespear/v4l2/README.md

 # v4l2
-Fixed bugs in the Python V4L2 bindings so it can be used with Python 3
+Fixed bugs in the Python V4L2 bindings so it can be used with Python 3 The original authors can be found in the AUTHORS file

 # Original README: